KinglittleQ/KinglittleQ/README.md

 ### 📖 About me

+- 😄 I'm one of the main authors of [Faiss](https://github.com/facebookresearch/faiss)
 - ⭐ I have 813 stars on GitHub
 - 🐼 I'm a member of [@ZJULearning](https://github.com/ZJULearning) and [@HFAiLab](https://github.com/HFAiLab)
-- 🐶 I'm one of the top 4 contributors of [faiss](https://github.com/facebookresearch/faiss)
 - 🦊 My research area includes similarity search and voice conversion
 - 🐨 My programming skills include C++ and Python